Final Accepted Papers

 All camera-ready papers must be formatted in the standard ACM conference format and strictly adhere to the following page limits:

-- The body of a paper may comprise up to 12 pages of content, maximum.
+- The body of a paper may comprise up to 14 pages of content (from Abstract to Conclusion).

 - Papers that have a research artifact submitted and approved by the artifact evaluation committee may use up to 2 additional pages, at no charge, for an appendix that solely describes the artifact.

-This document provides instructions for submitting papers to the 25th International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), 2020.
-In an effort to respect the efforts of reviewers and in the interest of fairness to all prospective authors, we request that all submissions to ASPLOS 2020 follow the formatting and submission rules detailed below.
-Submissions that violate these instructions may not be reviewed, at the discretion of the program chairs, in order to maintain a review process that is fair to all potential authors.
-An example submission (formatted using the ASPLOS ’20 submission format) that contains the submission and formatting guidelines can be downloaded from here: Sample PDF.
-The content of the document includes the submission instructions on this page.
+This webpage provides instructions for submitting papers to the 26th International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), 2021.
+In an effort to respect the efforts of reviewers and in the interest of fairness to all prospective authors, we request that all submissions to ASPLOS’21 follow the formatting and submission rules detailed below.
+Submissions that violate these instructions may not be reviewed, at the discretion of the program chairs.

 Please follow this link to submit your paper.

-- Paper must be submitted in printable PDF format.
+- Papers and extended abstracts must be submitted in printable PDF format.

 - Text must be in a minimum 10pt (not 9pt) font.